-There is absolutely nothing like a Boston Red Sox game at Fenway Park—between the strange dimensions, the big green wall in left field, the red seats, the pregame atmosphere outside, and Fenway Franks, it’s really tough to beat a game at Fenway for the full baseball experience.
-There may be gorgeous other old-time ballparks out there, but for a genuine connection with history, you have to go to Fenway Park.
+There is nothing on earth like a Red Sox game at Fenway Park—between the strange dimensions, the big green wall in left field, the red seats, the pregame atmosphere outside, and Fenway Franks, it’s tough to beat a game at Fenway for the full baseball experience.
+There may be other old-time ballparks out there, but for a genuine connection with history, you have to go to Fenway.

 Fenway Park was so greatly improved, and all without touching any of its existing charm.
 It’s almost as if some seriously motivated architects dreamed up a fabulous new ballpark.

 And with the ending of an 86-year championship drought, the Red Sox have been the toughest ticket in baseball for several years.
 It’s not easy to get into Fenway.
 I’m here to help.